 The Life of St. Cadroe - Colgan

 1. Three variants of the Milesian legend are extant in Irish manuscript; The version presented in the preceding pages is a summary of the R1 redaction from the Book of Leinster (Lebor Gabala Erren); published by the Irish Texts Society, 1939.
-This is the less often quoted of the three variants but demonstrably the oldest version.
+This is actually the less often quoted of the three variants, but is demonstrably the oldest version.

 exist, nor did his sons.